robindotis/contented/pages/docs.md

 ---
 ```

-DC understands the following Front Matter attributes.
+***Contented*** understands the following Front Matter attributes.
 Any other attributes will be ignored.

 | Attribute | Value |
 | --- | --- |